 FULL WASH

-Washing your sleeping bag may sound like a daunting task, but it’s actually pretty simple, though it will take a few hours.
+Washing your sleeping bag may sound like a daunting task, but it’s actually pretty simple – even though it will take a few hours.
 Down feathers are delicate, so it’s very important to wash your bag properly.
-Remember to always use specific Down Soap, such as Grangers Down Wash or Nikwax Down Wash.
+Remember to always use a down-specific wash, such as Grangers Down Wash or Nikwax Down Wash.
 Check our our detailed guide – How to wash a down sleeping bag – for a step-by-step process to cleaning and restoring DWR to your bag.

 Sleeping Bag Repair